betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelKellyStake.md

 ---
 ## Areas for improvement

 There are parts of this approach that we're still trying to get to work to our liking, and we'll update this article as we find better solutions.
-If you have any suggestions for improvements please reach out to automation@betfair.com.au - we'd love to hear your thoughts.
+If you have any suggestions for improvements please reach out to bdp@betfair.com.au - we'd love to hear your thoughts.

+For example, the spreadsheet only binds with one market at a time, so if one market gets delayed and runs overtime the program won't be able to move on to the next market - We missed some races because of this.

 ---
 ## What next?

 We're working through some of the popular automation tools and creating articles like this one to help you learn how to use them to implement different styles of strategies.
-If you have any thoughts or feedback on this article or other programs you'd like to see us explore please reach out to automation@betfair.com.au - this article has already been updated with extra learnings including variable percentages and new macros.
+If you have any thoughts or feedback on this article or other programs you'd like to see us explore please reach out to bdp@betfair.com.au - this article has already been updated with extra learnings including variable percentages and new macros.

 ---
 ## Disclaimer